top of page

 THE FLOODWAY AND THE NO-RISE RULE

 The floodway is the channel that must stay clear to carry floodwater.
-Encroachments such as fill, structures, and substantial improvements are prohibited there unless a registered engineer's hydrologic and hydraulic analysis demonstrates that the work causes no rise in the base flood elevation.
+Encroachments such as fill, structures, and improvements are prohibited there unless a registered engineer's hydrologic and hydraulic analysis demonstrates that the work causes no rise in the base flood elevation.

 THE ELEVATION CERTIFICATE